 • Work credits, which are earned through taxable employment history.

 Work credits vary based on your age and how long you have worked.
 Most applicants must have worked at least five of the last ten years before becoming disabled.
 The Social Security Administration (SSA) reviews your application using its SSDI medical conditions list to determine if your impairment meets or equals their definition of disability.
+It is important to include all relevant medical providers involved in your healthcare when submitting your SSDI application, as the SSA will review records from each provider to assess your claim.

 Your medical condition must prevent you from performing substantial gainful activity (SGA), which is the SSA’s way of measuring your ability to earn a living.
 In 2025, earning more than $1,620 per month (or $2,700 for blind individuals) generally disqualifies you from SSDI benefits.